#1 Ranked Business Brokers for these Industries

 - The ability to emphasize the strengths of your business as it relates to the industry

-- Understanding the language of the industry
+- Understanding the language of the sector

-Selling your Company to a buyer within your industry vs Selling outside your industry
+Selling your Company to a buyer within your industry vs. Selling outside your industry

-When selling a business within a given industry we recommend keeping an open mind.
-In some cases, the best offer comes from someone within the industry and in some cases, the best offer comes from someone outside the industry.
+When selling a business within a given industry, we recommend keeping an open mind.
+In some cases, the best offer comes from someone within the industry, and in some cases, the best offer comes from someone outside the industry.

-In addition to price and terms, there are other factors to consider when selling to a buyer within your industry or outside of your industry.
+In addition to price and terms, there are other factors to consider when selling to a buyer within your industry or outside your industry.
 Some sellers are concerned about selling to a direct competitor.
-They may not want to sell to certain competitors and may be open to selling to others.
+They may not want to sell to specific competitors and may be open to selling to others.

-Almost half of our staff have worked in the technology industry so we understand the industry well.
+Almost half of our staff have worked in the technology industry, so we understand the industry well.
 Some of our staff's previous experiences within the tech industry is as follows: